life-itself/web3/concepts/amm.md

----
-aliases: Automated Market Maker
----

-# AMM - Automated Market Maker
+# Automated Market Maker

-Automated Market Maker i.e. an algorithmic platform for trading.
+Automated Market Maker or (AMM) is an algorithmic platform for trading.

 From https://academy.binance.com/en/articles/what-is-an-automated-market-maker-amm: